DevGhosty/CSS-449-1/README.md

 # Lifespan Estimator — CSS-449-1

+Project metadata

+- Name: Steven
+- NetID: srosas
+- GitHub repository: https://github.com/DevGhosty/CSS-449-1  (update if different)
+- Deployed site: (optional) — add URL here if deployed

+Idea

-This is a small static website (HTML/CSS/JS) that presents a lifestyle survey and produces a simple, educational estimate of life expectancy based on the answers.
+This is a small client-side web app that presents a lifestyle and environment survey and returns a simple, educational estimate of life expectancy.
+The estimate is produced by a transparent, rule-based model that starts from a baseline life expectancy and applies explainable year adjustments for lifestyle, health, socioeconomic, and environmental factors.

-Files added:
+Files added

 - `index.html` — the survey UI
-- `styles.css` — page styling
+- `styles.css` — page styling and animated background
-- `script.js` — form handling and lifespan estimation logic
+- `script.js` — form handling, unit conversions (Metric/Imperial), estimator logic, and blob animation

 How it works

 - The app uses a simple rule-based model (not medical advice).
-It starts from a base life expectancy by sex and applies positive/negative year adjustments for BMI, smoking, alcohol, exercise, diet, sleep, stress, family history, and chronic conditions.
+It applies positive/negative year adjustments for BMI, smoking, alcohol, exercise, diet, sleep, stress, family history, chronic conditions, education, income, living area, occupation risk, social connections, sedentary hours, and medical check-ups.
-- The model is intentionally simple for educational/demo purposes.
 - Unit systems: the UI supports Metric (cm/kg) and Imperial (ft/in, lb).
-When you choose Imperial the inputs are converted client-side to metric for calculations.
+Imperial inputs are converted client-side to metric for calculations.

-New questions and visuals

-- Added optional `country` field, `education` level, `income` bracket, and `living area` (urban/suburban/rural).
-- Added `High-risk occupation` checkbox, `social connections` selector, `sedentary hours/day`, and `regular medical check-ups` checkbox.
-- Visual upgrades: animated colorful background blobs, gradient buttons, shadows, and improved spacing to make the site more engaging.

-Run locally

-1. Open `index.html` in your browser (double-click or use "Open File" in your browser).
-2. Choose Metric or Imperial at the top of the form, fill the fields (for Imperial use feet + inches and pounds), and press "Estimate my lifespan".

 Run locally